FranklinGao123/Competitive-Programming/README.md

 # Competitive-Programming
 Practice for the compeititive programming contests (mainly CCC problems)

-All code written in Java
+All code written in Java/C++/Python

 All code can AC, but not all code is commented or readable